 Do you want to see the real-life filming locations where Spider-Man, the Avengers, Superman, and Jessica Jones saved the day?
 The Super Tour of New York City with OnLocation Tours takes you to Marvel filming locations, as well as many other superhero movie and TV filming locations!

-Disclosure: To facilitate this review, OnLocation Tours provided me with complimentary tickets for this tour.
+Disclosure: To facilitate this review, OnLocation Tours provided me with complimentary tickets for my tour.
 All opinions are my own!

 The tour begins at Midtown Comics, a haven for any comic or superhero fan.
 We arrived about a half hour early and browsed the two-story store.
 Bonus: Tour participants get 20% off everything in the store!